 A Detailed Guide to Attending the Holy Mass at Sagrada Familia

-As a functioning Catholic church, masses are held here on a regular basis.
+The Sagrada Familia Mass is a sacred gathering held at the iconic basilica in Barcelona, Spain.
 While experiencing the architectural grandeur and learning about the historical significance of the church is one way of exploring the Basilica, attending a mass here is another way to witness the church in all its glory.
-It might also be interesting to note that attending the mass is the only way to visit the Sagrada Familia for free.
-On this page, you can find all the information you need to be able to attend the solemn service.
+On this page, you can find all the information you need to be able to attend the Sagrada Familia Mass.

 Attending the Sagrada Familia Mass

 Masses are held every week on Sundays at the Sagrada Familia.
 International Masses are conducted in various languages and can be attended for free.
-However, given the popularity of the church, it is safe to assume that church gets full quickly Make it a point to arrive early to attend the service.
+However, given the popularity of the church, it is safe to assume that church gets full quickly, try to arrive early to attend the service.
 Arriving at least 45 minutes prior to the scheduled start time is a safe choice.

 Mass at Sagrada Familia